ecomclub/ecomplus-store-template/README.md

 <a href="https://github.com/ecomclub/ecomplus-store-render" target="_blank">ecomplus-store-render</a>.

 **You can use any HTML template for E-Com Plus storefront.**
-After reading this documentation, you will be able to customize a theme, editing some elements only, or start a new theme from scratch.
+After reading this documentation, you will be able to customize a theme (editing some elements only), or start a new theme from scratch.

 E-Com Plus storefront uses
 <a href="https://vuejs.org/v2/guide/" target="_blank">Vue.js 2</a> framework, so